Daily Schedule Part 2 (Actual — Kept Retrospectively)

 Part 2: Data Science Foundations (using Joel Grus, Data Science from Scratch, 2nd Edition)

-Part 2 Uses Grus and lasts for the remaining three-and-a-half weeks of Term 6
+Part 2 Uses Grus and lasts for the remaining four weeks of Term 6

 Week 4 — Yet Another Review of Python — Some Vector and Matrix Algebra — Statistics and Probability

-- June 4 — Chapters 1-3: Another excellent review of Python and Matplotlib which will help systematize your understanding of the language features you were using in Pasha’s book — The assignment is to do the review of the three chapters, but to completely stop using Jupyter or Jupyter lab, and instead get everything working in PyCharm Professional Edition (free for students) or VS Code (but I have zero experience with that) — When Grus says (at the beginning of Chapter 2) that you should not be tampering with your base Python environment, he is completely correct (so learn how to make a venv that you could call grus or dsfs and then switch to it — if you didn’t already do that for working through Pasha)
+- June 4 — Chapters 1-3: Mostly redundant but excellent review of Python and Matplotlib — Review the three chapters, but completely stop using Jupyter or Jupyter lab, and instead get everything working in PyCharm Professional Edition (free for students) — When Grus says that you should not be tampering with your base Python environment, he is completely correct — So learn how to make a venv that you could call grus or dsfs and then switch to it

-- June 7 — Chapters 4-6: Linear Algebra (wherein Grus introduces his Vector and Matrix implementations which could have been classes, or could have leveraged numpy, but which he craftily used type aliases, because that was the simplest way to implement from scratch), Statistics, and Probability (due to having taken last fall’s Bayesian Statistics class, the math in Chapters 5 and 6 will be review)
+- June 7 — Chapters 4-6: Linear Algebra, Statistics, and Probability (due to having taken last fall’s Bayesian Statistics class, much of the math in Chapters 5 and 6 will be review)

 Week 5 — Optimization (aka Minimization and Maximization) — Working with Data

-- June 11 — Chapters 7 and 8: Hypotheses & Inference and Gradient Descent — Make a local repo from the magic hexijin.github.io GitHub repo, put an index.md file in it, and then push to origin main — The only remaining step to having your own home page at hexijin.github.io is to enable GitHub pages on the magic repo — In the meantime, you can go straight to this notes page
+- June 11 — Chapters 7 and 8: Hypotheses & Inference and Gradient Descent — Make a local repo from the magic hexijin.github.io GitHub repo, put an index.md file in it, and then push to origin main — The only remaining step to having your own home page is to enable GitHub pages in this repo — For more advanced reading, Grus recommends this Overview of Gradient Descent by Eric Ruder

-Week 6 — Machine Learning — Neural Networks — Start Deep Learning
+Week 6 — Machine Learning — Linear Regression

-- June 18 — Chapters 11 and 13: Machine Learning and Naive Bayes
+- June 19 — Chapters 11 and 13: Machine Learning and Naive Bayes (and you may need to pick up some material from Chapter 12 on k-Nearest Neighbors which we are otherwise skipping)

-Week 7 — Continue Deep Learning — Introduction to Natural Language Processing
+Week 7 — Neural Networks — Deep Learning

 See also Looking Beyond